 To sweeten the deal, Sallie Mae private fixed- and variable-rate student loans don’t charge student loan origination fees, and in-school deferments are available, along with interest-only payment plans and other repayment plan options.

 PLUS loans can help pay for education expenses not covered by other financial aid.
 PLUS Loans have higher interest rates and origination fees than other federal student loans.
 For some students and parents considering PLUS Loans, private student loans can be a way to lower borrowing costs—if you qualify for lower rates.
 Direct PLUS Loans are federal loans that parents of dependent undergraduate students can use to help pay for college or career school.
 A Direct PLUS Loan is also referred to parent PLUS loan when made to a parent borrower.

 Types of Sallie Mae Products

 In addition to its student loan offerings, Sallie Mae also provides other financial products.
 Online savings options include “SmartyPig,” a goal-oriented online savings account, as well as other high-yield savings accounts, money market accounts, and certificates of deposit (CDs).

 Sallie Mae is also in the credit card business.
-The Sallie Mae Ignite Card is designed for college students looking to build credit, the Sallie Mae Accelerate Card offers a 25% bonus when cash-back rewards are put towards paying down student loans, and the Sallie Mae Evolve credit card offers a 25% bonus on rewards that you earn in your two top spending categories each month.
+The Sallie Mae Ignite Card is designed for college students looking to build credit; the Sallie Mae Accelerate Card offers a 25% bonus when cash-back rewards are put toward paying down student loans; and the Sallie Mae Evolve credit card offers a 25% bonus on rewards you earn in your two top spending categories each month.

 How To Get Sallie Mae Products